Krijoklauss/DiscordMusician/README.md

 -  Latest updates
    - Added new command "say" which creates an mp3 from text and says whatever it is in the language currently set
+   - Added full language names to the command "languages"

 -  Config
       If you want to use this Bot on your Server you can either inivite it by using this link *COMING SOON*,